sic-mundus/aroma/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A social network that connects people who develop similar color trends The funcionalities of this project are covered in this [Medium Article](https://)
+A social network that connects people who develop similar color trends.
+The funcionalities of this project are covered in this [Medium Article](https://)

+Currently looking for contributoins to enhance some of the features

 ### Built With